 - Butter and coconut oil (healthy fat sources – use grass fed butter for the healthiest cookie)

 - Sweetener – these were tested with my favorite erythritol/monk fruit sweetener from Zensweet.
+Use discount code BLISSFULLYLOWCARB for 20% off your first order!

 - Sugar free chocolate chips, or use a combo of sugar free chocolate chips and 90% dark chocolate for the best flavor.
 Using all 90% dark chocolate will add 1 gram of carbs per cookie.